Best VR Headsets For Under $100

 Goggle Tech C-1 Glass: Best Pocket-Sized Headset

 Want a headset no smaller than your sunglasses?
-Check out the $20 Goggle Tech C-1 Glasses.
+Check out the $10 Goggle Tech C-1 Glasses.
 The device lacks sides, a top or bottom, or even straps.
-But the headset is a very easy way to quickly watch a virtual reality video—or an app to a friend.
+But the headset is a very easy way to quickly watch a virtual reality video—or demonstrate a VR app to a friend.
 Alternatives include the Homido Mini, the Baofeng Mojing Small, the Cobra VR, and the VR Fold.

 Samsung Gear VR: Best Samsung Galaxy Phone Headset

-Although the priciest set on this list, the Samsung Gear VR ($99) comes with extra built-in sensors for a better experience.
+Although the priciest set on this list, the Samsung Gear VR ($93) comes with a motion controllers, along with extra built-in sensors for a better experience.
 There's also a trackpad, back button and volume control built right into the set.
 Gear VR has some great games in its app store as well, and is more robust, supporting Netflix and Hulu.
 The downside?
 (You knew there had to be one.)
 The selection of games is still small and the games are pricier than similar games for the Google Cardboard.
 Plus, Gear VR only works with late-model Samsung phones.